amandapatton/sql_covid_p2/README.md

-# sql_covid_p2
-Demonstration of Intermediate &amp; Advanced SQL and Visualization Skills

-View project visualizations in [Looker Studio](https://lookerstudio.google.com/reporting/79c09048-6a92-4eed-89ff-073b44d958ac).

-# COVID-19 Data Analysis & Forecasting (Project #2)
+# SQL Project 2 - COVID-19 Year 1 Analysis
 This project demonstrates my SQL and data visualization skills using BigQuery and Looker Studio.
-The goal was to explore a large COVID-19 dataset, calculate key metrics like infection and death rates, and forecast trends using a machine learning model.
+The goal was to explore a large COVID-19 dataset, calculate key metrics like infection, death, and vaccination rates, and forecast trends using a machine learning model.
+With intention, I limited the scope of this projec by using a global dataset that spanned only the first year of the COVID-19 pandemic.

+---

-## Project Overview
+## Project Snapshot

+**Goal:** Explore global COVID-19 data, calculate infection and death rates, and forecast trends.

+**Technologies:** SQL (BigQuery), BigQuery ML (ARIMA_PLUS), Looker Studio

+**Key Skills Demonstrated:**
+- Data validation and exploration
+- Advanced SQL (joins, CTEs, window functions)
+- Creating reusable views for dashboards
+- Time series forecasting and integration with visualization

 **Objectives**
 - Explore and validate COVID-19 case and vaccination data.
 - Calculate infection rates, death rates, and rolling vaccination totals by location and continent.
 - Build views in BigQuery for streamlined visualization in Looker Studio.
 - Forecast infection rates using an ARIMA_PLUS ML model for short-term predictions.

-**Technologies Used**
-- SQL (BigQuery)
-- BigQuery ML for time series forecasting
-- Looker Studio for dashboards and visualizations

 ## Data Exploration & Analysis